shakyav/openshift-intern-workshop/README.md

 Webhooks are a powerful automation feature provided by both OpenShift and Github.
 OpenShift will act as a receiver of a webhook request and Github will produce webhook calls when we push to the repository.

-First go to OpenShift Console > Builds > Builds > openshift-intern-workshop > Configuration and copy the *Github Webhook URL*.
+First go to OpenShift Console > Builds > Build Configs > openshift-intern-workshop > Configuration and *Copy with Secret* the *Github Webhook URL*.

-Next go to your Github wokrshop repository and click Setting > Webhooks > Add webhook.
+Next go to your Github workshop repository and click Setting > Webhooks > Add webhook.
 Paste the copied URL in *Payload URL*, change *Content type* to `application/json` and disable *SSL verification* and confirm by clicking *Add webhook*.

 ### Add services to response